-As a second result that matches earlier findings, we reassure with our model's estimates that booms in inflows precede future sudden stops.
-The increase in the odds of a sudden stop after a boom is higher for inflow sudden stops than for financial account sudden stops.
+As a second result that matches earlier findings, booms in inflows precede future sudden stops in inflows.
+But the increase in the odds of a sudden stop after a boom is higher for inflow sudden stops than for financial account sudden stops.

-A novel conclusion from our exercise has to do with how the correlation between inflows and outflows may importantly predict future sudden stop events.
-Indeed a higher correlation, which may partially proxy financial development, is consistently associated to lower chances of falling into a financial account sudden stop.
+A novel conclusion from our exercise is that the correlation between inflows and outflows is a good predictor of future sudden stop events in the financial account.
+Indeed, a higher correlation is consistently associated with a lower probability of experiencing a financial account sudden stop.